-The Learning Management Environment Steering Committee will be comprised of two co-chairs: The Director for Academic Technology and the Director for the Center for Advancing Teaching and Learning Through Research (CATLR).
-Initial committee members will be nominated by their Deans or senior leaders.
+The Learning Management Environment Steering Committee is comprised of two co-chairs from Academic Technology and Center for Advancing Teaching and Learning Through Research (CATLR).
+Initial committee members will be nominated by their Deans or senior leaders and by invitation.
 Future committee members will be selected through a nomination process founded on their engagement in the ongoing conversation about current and emerging learning technologies and the broad spectrum of need.

 The membership of this group represents the key areas of academia and learning technology support.
-In addition, we believe the group should remain small, while ensuring representation across the NU community.
-Though the research for each member would be more intensive, a small group will ensure that focused efforts among representatives of key decision makers can lead to effective action..
+The group should remain small, while ensuring representation across the NU community.
+Though the research for each member would be more intensive, a small group will ensure that focused efforts among representatives of key decision makers can lead to effective action.

-- Members will be invited to serve on the steering committee by the Director of Academic Technology Services and the Director of CATLR with recommendations from the committee (once established) for consecutive terms.
+- Members will be invited to serve on the steering committee with recommendations from the committee (once established) for consecutive terms.

-- Members will serve for two years with the possibility of reappointment.
+- Members will serve for a two year staggered term with the possibility of reappointment.
 Some members may choose to serve a one year term.

 - Committee members serve as a formal liaison between the steering committee and the areas they represent.

-- Faculty from each college (variety of tenure, tenure-track, adjunct & other educators)
+- Two faculty from each college (variety of tenure, tenure-track, adjunct & other educators)